 p4 set can be used on Linux and UNIX to view the values of variables, but if you try to use p4 set to set variables on these operating systems, Perforce displays an error message.
+Please refer to your shell manual for information on setting variables.

 -q Reduce the output.
 When listing files, don't display the origin of the setting.
-The output is suitable for parsing with scripts. - S Set the value of the registry variable for the local machine.
+The output is suitable for parsing with scripts. -s Set the value of the registry variable for the local machine.
 On Windows, without this option, p4 set sets the variables in the HKEY_CURRENT_USER hive; when you use the -s option (and have Windows administrative privileges), the variables are set in the HKEY_LOCAL_MACHINE hive.
-The location is reflected in the output of p4 set on Windows.

--S svcname Set the value of the registry variables as used by service svcname.
-You must have Windows administrator privileges to do this.
+The location is reflected in the output of p4 set on Windows. -S svcname Set the value of the registry variables as used by service svcname .
+You must have Windows administrator privileges to do this. g-opts See "Global Options" on page 569 .